srirangan9224/web-portfolio/README.md

 template for web portfolio using HTML, CSS, Bootstrap and Javascript.

 ## Features:
-plain HTML and vanilla Js with theme toggle feature and content toggle feature
+plain HTML Js with content toggle feature